You can find this manual item also in our workshop. Click here to view the workshop video.

 Format field label

-Apply formatting to the label and help/info fields of a question by using asterisks (*) or underscores (_).
-Only one type of formatting is applied at once:
+It is possible to apply formatting to the label and help/info fields associated with a field/question by using asterisks (*) or underscores (_).
+Only one type of formatting can be active:

 - A single asterisk/underscore will give italic text e.g. *test*/_test_